jainpuneet798/myWebsite/content/portfolio/CripGestures.md

 The current generation of XR technologies still demand an intricate coordination between the head (e.g. 360-degree head movements), hands, and dexterity of body-based gestures (e.g. rapid finger movements on hand-held controllers) to navigate and interact inside the virtual environments – a gestural landscape that my close friends and collaborators Eric Desrosiers and Chrisitan Bayerlein cannot afford.
 Eric (who is based in Montreal, Canada) and Christian (who is based in Koblenz, Germany) are artists and disability activists living with quadriplegia and regularly work with technologies such as robotic arms for painting, facial recognition algorithms for music generation, and brain-controlled interfaces for flying drones (Bayerlein, 2023).
 Even with such a technological expertise, unfortunately, they cannot access the world of Virtual and Augmented reality – revealing that these technologies are still designed with implicit assumptions about human bodies, what HCI researchers Gerling and Spiel have also described as a “corporeal standard” (2021) (i.e. an ideal able-bodied user).

 Crip Sensorama, thus, critiquing the use of technology to “cure” disability (what disability scholar Ashley Shew also describes as technoableism (2023)) aims to flip the power dynamics by firstly making these XR technologies assistive and accessible for Christian and Eric, enabling them to interact and navigate in VR/AR environments using a set of mouth gestures parametrized and mapped on the movement of their facial muscles.
 Secondly, Crip Sensorama extends the limited goals of HCI of just making the technology ‘accessible’ to re-imagining the use of such assistive XR to act as platforms of storytelling for, about, and with people with disabilities.

+Crip Sensorama thus invites the audience to enter the world of disabled artists and activists Eric Desrosiers (Montreal, Canada) and Christian Bayerlein (Koblenz, Germany) as the audience navigates, moves, and interacts in the virtual world using mouth gestures trained and parameterized on Eric and Christian.

 #### Criptastic Hacking